-- ¶21.
+¶26.
 The party opposing the tax must show by clear and cogent evidence that the tax is out of proportion to the activity which takes place in Mississippi.
 Tenn.
 Gas Pipeline Co. v.
 Marx, 594 So.
 2d 615, 618 (Miss.
-1992); Marx v.
-Truck Renting & Leasing Ass'n, Inc., 520 So.
+1992); Marx, 520 So.
 2d at 1344.
 Murphy does not specifically address the second prong of the test; nevertheless, we will address this issue.
-Murphy merely asserts that an inclusion of the sales at issue into the franchise tax apportionment formula results in an inconsistent tax assessment by the Commission.
-Murphy suggests that the Commission's determination of the sales at issue as "Mississippi Receipts" leads to a less than equitable tax level after calculation of the franchise tax apportionment formula.
-Murphy infers that due to the Commission's designation of these sales as "Mississippi Receipts", and the subsequent inclusion of these sales in the numerator of the franchise tax formula, results in an improper tax franchise. - ¶22.
-As previously determined under the first prong a franchise tax is measured by what is actually being done or carried on in Mississippi, which is exactly what occurred when Murphy stored, metered, billed and transferred title and ownership of the petroleum products.
+Murphy merely asserts that inclusion of the sales at issue into the franchise tax apportionment formula results in an inconsistent tax assessment by the Commission.
+Murphy suggests the Commission's determination of the sales at issue as "Mississippi Receipts" leads to a less than equitable tax level after calculation of the franchise tax apportionment formula.
+Murphy implies that the Commission's designation of these sales as "Mississippi Receipts", and the subsequent inclusion of these sales in the numerator of the franchise tax formula, results in an improper franchise tax.

+¶27.
+As previously determined under the first prong, a franchise tax is measured by what is actually being done or carried on in Mississippi; here, Murphy stored, metered, billed and transferred title and ownership of the petroleum products.
 Therefore, it is proper to include these sales in the franchise tax apportionment formula because the franchise tax statute does allow Mississippi to tax these activities.
-Further,

-Murphy does not present any clear and cogent evidence to the contrary.
+Further, Murphy does not present any clear and cogent evidence to the contrary.
 Thus, the Commission fairly apportioned the franchise tax under the apportionment formula.